fabric/fabric/sites/docs/cli.rst

     Takes a path to load as a runtime SSH config file.
 See :ref:`ssh-config`.

+.. option:: -t, --connect-timeout

+    Takes an integer of seconds after which connection should time out.
+    Supplies the default value for the ``timeouts.connect`` config setting.

 .. option:: -H, --hosts

     Takes a comma-separated string listing hostnames against which tasks